 If you like what you see here, we want to hear from you.
 We’re always growing, so take a look at our list of current opportunities and get in touch!

 This will be the first in a series exploring our Convexity culture, so check back in for more updates in the coming weeks.
-We’ll be publishing dedicated articles on how our 13 Convexity tribes work in practice, our remote working policy, and much more.
+We’ll be publishing dedicated articles on how our 13 Convexity guilds work in practice, our remote working policy, and much more.